groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/filename/_index.md

 ```

-The name of the source file.
+Represents the name of the source file.

 ### getText() {#getText--}
 ```